-The District implemented a Water Rate and Capacity Fee increase in September 2016 to fund projects for Chromium 6 (Cr6) Treatment equipment, new wells, facilities, and aging infrastructure, such as, mains, valves, and other contingencies.
-In addition, these funds will help offset the continually-rising operating costs of the District, while maintaining financial reserves to comply with debt covenants.
+The District implemented a Water Rate and Capacity Fee increase in September 2016 to fund repairs/renovation projects addressing aging infrastructure and regulatory changes.
+This included Chromium 6 (Cr6) compliance and adding new supply facilities to consolidate and replace less efficient aging wells.
+In addition, these funds will assist to address operating costs of the District, while maintaining financial reserves to comply with debt covenants.